- About ACTFL

 - Elementary school foreign language teachers are highly qualified for their positions.

-- Evidence of teacher participation in foreign language professional development.
+- Evidence of teacher participation in foreign language professional development, i.e. attending conferences and/or webinars, presenting sessions and/or workshops, etc.

-- Communication among language teachers and classroom teachers (if appropriate to the model).
+- Collaboration among building or district colleagues, both language teachers and classroom teachers (as appropriate to the model).

-- Evidence of promoting early language learning, advocating for early language learning in the community and interaction with the community.
+- Evidence of promoting and advocating for early language learning in the community.

 Procedure for Nominations